jon-deng/vf-fem/readme.md

 Todo
 --------
+- [] Refactor logging.
+I'm pretty sure the way logging is currently used is not proper and will lead to weird behaviour.

 - [] Implement a block vector to store tuples of states, for example, (u, v, a) or (q, p)
 - [] Speed up block matrix formation/matrix permutation methods
 - [x] Implement a newton method for solving the fully coupled FSI problem